 Zaid Khan

-I'm a 1st-year PhD student at Mohit Bansal's group (MURGe Lab) at UNC Chapel Hill.
+I'm a 2nd-year PhD student at Mohit Bansal's group (MURGe Lab) at UNC Chapel Hill, supported by a DoD NDSEG fellowship.

 Most recently, I was a research intern at Ai2 working with Tanmay Gupta, Luca Weihs, and Ranjay Krishna.
 Before joining UNC, I was a student researcher in the Media Analytics Group at NEC Laboratories America under Manmohan Chandraker.
 I completed my BS+MS at Northeastern, where I worked with Raymond Fu.